 Everything you need to know about the Garmin Coach 5K, 10K and half marathon training plan for running.
 When I started training with the Garmin Coach 5K Plan in January 2019 I was trying to find information on how the plans work, but I couldn’t find much useful information.
 This article is meant to change that.
-Since I finished the 5K plan, Garmin has added support for the 10K and half marathon distance.

 - Garmin Coach Tips on setting up the Garmin Coach plan (you are here!)

 - What is Garmin Coach?

 - A guide to help you decide which Garmin Coach to choose

 - Garmin Coach plans 5k, 10k and half marathon in detail

 - Weekly updates on my 5K plan (finished)